Hey, your browser is out of date!

 Parapet rebuilding involves the reconstruction of the top section of a building's exterior wall.
 This can be necessary due to damage caused by weather, age, or structural issues.

-Why is Parapet Rebuilding Important?
+Why Parapet Rebuilding Matters

 • Ensures structural integrity